thomas13215/thomas13215-Tutorials/README.md

 # Fortress-Master-Tutorials
 This repo was made to hold anything from my new tutorial videos from 2020 and up!
-### To begin, scroll down and select the tutorial you have watched from my channel!
+### To begin, scroll down and select the tutorial you've watched from my channel!

 ![Welcome!](gitbhuyg.png)